nickswalker/nickwalker.us/collections/_posts/2024-05-31-cascade-lane.md

 excerpt: "Let’s cherish the brightest point in the path’s life, even if it was 115 years ago."
 ---

 {% include article_image.html img="/assets/images/posts/cascade-lane-02739-05-ph287.webp" caption="\"The Cascades pour 40,000 gallons of water over a succession of ledges each minute of the day.
-They are brilliantly illuminated with colored electrical bulbs at night and present a gorgeous appearance (May 27, 1909).\" Courtesy of the National Park Service, Frederick Law Olmsted National Historic Site (02739-05-ph287)." %}
+They are brilliantly illuminated with colored electrical bulbs at night and present a gorgeous appearance (May 27, 1909).\" Courtesy of the National Park Service, Frederick Law Olmsted National Historic Site (02739-05-ph287)." alt="Black-and-white photograph from the Alaska-Yukon-Pacific Exposition showing men and women in formal Edwardian attire walking around a cascading fountain and ornate, flag-topped buildings."
+%}

 _Originally posted as a [letter to the editor at The Daily of the University of Washington](https://www.dailyuw.com/opinion/put-cascade-lane-on-the-map-again/article_3a3f8690-1efb-11ef-9649-0f5ac3c76623.html)._
 {: .alert .alert-light }